 Patients with an esophagus ulcer often experience recurring problems.
 Over time, these ulcers can cause the esophagus to narrow, causing painful and difficult swallowing.
-Barrett's esophagus can develop in patients who have recurring esophagus ulcers caused by GERD.
+Barrett's esophagus can develop in patients who have recurring ulcers in the esophagus caused by GERD.
 Barrett's esophagus is a condition where the lining of the esophagus changes, causing chest pain, heartburn, bloody vomit, and difficulty swallowing.

-Citrus juices, cola, coffee, and alcohol can cause the stomach to produce more acid, increasing pain and other symptoms of esophagus ulcers.
+Citrus juices, cola, coffee, and alcohol can cause the stomach to produce more acid, increasing pain and other symptoms of ulcers in the esophagus.
 Tomato-based products, onions, garlic, and dressings containing vinegar should be avoided as well.
-Smoking can irritate an esophagus ulcer and increase the risk of developing esophageal cancer.
+Smoking can irritate an ulcer and increase the risk of developing esophageal cancer.

 Patients with an esophagus ulcer often experience increased pain and heartburn at bedtime.
 Taking an over-the-counter antacid can help relieve these symptoms, making it easier for patients to sleep.
 Prescription proton pump inhibitors can also help by reducing the amount of acid produced by the stomach, making it less likely that the acid will reach the esophagus.